-It should be of note that despite all the myths, legends and speculations one fact is undeniable, that about 10,000 years ago Man Kind developed farming and ceased to be primarily a hunter gather society, building permanent settlements.
+It should be of note that despite all the myths, legends and speculations one fact is undeniable, that about 10,000 years ago mankind developed farming and ceased to be primarily a hunter-gatherer society, building permanent settlements.
 This was the birth of Masonry.
 It was the birth of a time when man kind needed to build societies, create monetary systems, understand mathematics, technology, language and law.
-It was the first time when humanity began to sculpt it’s own environment according to our own will.
-But what was soon discovered is that in the process of creating our environments, our environments then shape us back.
+It was the first time humanity began to sculpt its own environment according to our own will.
+But what was soon discovered is that in the process of creating our environments, our environments shape us back.

 Speculation of closed societies of builders, also carrying knowledge of mathematics and the arts have implicated particular giants of human history as being potential “ancient members” of our Fraternity.
-Included among the men alleged to be our ancient Brothers include Euclid, Pythagoras, Moses, and even Jesus of Nazareth. allusions to their inclusion is even reinforced in popular culture of the 20th century by Masons such as Walt Disney, when he produced the movie “Donald Teaching Sacred Geometry.“
+Included among the men alleged to be our ancient Brothers include Euclid, Pythagoras, Moses, and even Jesus of Nazareth.
+Allusions to their inclusion were even reinforced by Masons such as Walt Disney, when he produced the movie “Donald Teaching Sacred Geometry.“

 Outside the British Isles, however, the French maintained a culture of stone craftsmen, suitable for the construction of houses, fortresses and walls.
 These skills were refined after emperor Charlemagne’s campaigns to resist the Norse invasions.
 Even the name of the capital city, Paris, is not a reference to the Greek anti-hero of the Trojan War, but rather is a Gallic word meaning “the workmen.”

-It was because of the French reputation for their ability to work with stone that was the reason for importation of French workmen in the 870s in order to fortify town into keeps in England, which was initiated by King Alphred the Great of England.
-Up until that point villages had been fortified by wood walls, which viking invaders would simply burn down to loot, rape and pillage the English country side.
+It was because of the French reputation for their ability to work with stone that French workmen were imported in the 870s in order to fortify townsin England, which was initiated by King Alphred the Great of England.
+Up until that point villages had been fortified by wood walls, which viking invaders would simply burn down to loot, rape and pillage the English countryside.

-Fifty-three years later his grandson, King Ethestead, then faced an unemployment issue with the Masons who began to fight among themselves for work.
+53 years later King Alphred’s grandson, King Ethestead,faced an unemployment issue with the Masons who began to fight among themselves for work.
 As a response to this, we see the first reference made to degrees in Masonry, and one of the oldest documents outlined as an official partial origin for modern Freemasonry.
-The following passage that’s English has been modernized out of the Halliwell Manuscript from 1390 about the Reign of King Athelstan.
+The following passage has been modernized out of the Halliwell Manuscript from 1390 about the Reign of King Athelstan.